 During the Period of Affordability, Recipients will be required to carry out ongoing compliance monitoring activities as dictated by HOME rules.
-DCA will monitor the Recipient's performance in completing these
+DCA will monitor the Recipient's performance in completing these activities.
+The period of affordability will be determined by the level of assistance provided for each unit as outlined in the HOME regulations in Section 92.254 for homeownership units and can vary from five (5) to twenty (20) years.

-The liens will be considered satisfied by the owner's continued occupancy in the home as their primary residence as verified throughout the period of affordability.
+The liens will be considered satisfied by the owner's continued occupancy in the home as their primary residence, as verified throughout the affordability period.
 Failure to fulfill this requirement during this time frame will result in a recapture of net proceeds.